Submitting a thesis

 The Board will then reconsider the examiners' recommendations along with any comments from the student, supervisor and postgraduate co-ordinator / head of discipline and finalise its decision.
 In the case of a PhD student a further step is required before the decision can be finalised.
 The Board will refer their intent, along with the examiners' reports and any comments from the student, supervisor and the postgraduate coordinator / head of discipline, to the university’s PhD Award Sub-Committee for consideration.
 Only if this committee agrees with the Board's intent will the decision be finalised.
 Once the decision has been finalised the candidate will then be notified of the final decision of the Board.
 If the student is asked to revise and resubmit their thesis, a period of six months is generally given for this revision and the student is required to re-enrol in the next available semester.

 If at this point the student does not accept the decision they may lodge an appeal to the university’s Graduate Studies Committee.

 A policy document has been developed and approved by the Academic Board.
 The Dean can automatically recommend a deferment period of six months.
 Anything beyond that needs to be approved by the Chair of the Graduate Studies Committee.
 The important point is that the request needs to come from the student, NOT the supervisor or associate dean.
-For a PhD which is in collaboration with an industry partner, the maximum time for deferment needs to be determined at the start of the candidature not the end, and under usual circumstances would be very unlikely to extend beyond a maximum of two years.
+For a PhD which is in collaboration with an industry partner, the maximum time for deferment needs to be determined at the start of the candidature not the end, and under usual circumstances would be very unlikely to extend beyond a maximum of eighteen months.